aabdelgadir/aabdelgadir.github.io/_pages/research.md

 [Hate Crimes and Identity of Young Muslims in Europe]([url](https://osf.io/preprints/osf/9ekt4_v2)) (with Vasiliki Fouka). [[PDF]](/files/hate_crimes_identity.pdf)

-Training the Vanguard: How Arab-educated religious elites catalyzed the institutionalization of Salafism in Africa**.
+Training the Vanguard: How Arab-educated religious elites catalyzed the institutionalization of Salafism in Africa.
 - Honorable Mention of the 2025 Sage Best Paper of the APSA Comparative Politics Section

 Economic Shocks and Religious Messaging: Evidence from Turkey’s Friday Sermons (with Ekin Dursun).